 Hard Water Stains

 Most water softeners are capable of removing low levels of iron as well as hardness minerals.
-But if your water softener is out of salt, there will be no sodium ions present that iron could swap with.
-When this happens, your water softener is essentially useless – and iron will remain in your home’s drinking water.
+But if your water softener is out of salt, the iron can’t be removed and will remain in your home’s water.

 👌 How to Ensure My Water Softener Doesn’t Run Out of Salt?